jmeisele/micro-flask/README.md

 # TODOs
-- [ ] UML for overall architecture using draw.io
-- [ ] Create database(s) schemas for each microservice
 - [X] Construct docker compose file to get all services up and running
 - [ ] Create additional delivery microservice using NodeJS